heyx3/Bplus.jl/README.md

 -------------  -------  -----------
 ````

 Below is a quick overview.
-A thorough description will be written up elsewhere.
+[A thorough description is available here](docs/!home.md).
 You can also refer to the inline doc-strings, comments, and [sample projects](github.com/heyx3/BpExamples).

 ### Utilities